frankframework/frank-manual/docs/source/testing/larva/services.rst

     .. include:: ../../snippets/Frank2Hermes/v530/scenario01Message2.txt

 #.
 Create file ``Frank2Manual/tests/hermesBridge/scenario01/conscienceAddressRequest.xml``.
-Fill it with the example Conscience address request you can find in subsection :ref:`testingLarvaStubbing`.
+Fill it with the example Conscience address request Figure 2.

 You have seen all Larva syntax you need to finish your test.
 You need to write message 3, the response to "Frank2Hermes" that is the Conscience-formatted address.
 The writing has to be done by service ``stub.conscience``.
 Finally your test needs to read message 4, the Hermes-formatted address, comparing it with the address you expect.
 Please continue as follows:

 12. Create file ``Frank2Manual/tests/hermesBridge/scenario01/conscienceAddressResponse.xml``.
-Fill it with the example of a Conscience address.
+Fill it with Figure 3.
 #.
 Create file ``Frank2Manual/tests/hermesBridge/scenario01/hermesAddressResponse.xml``.
-Fill it with the example of a Hermes address.
+Fill it with Figure 4.
 #.
 Finish ``scenario01.properties`` as shown:

     .. include:: ../../snippets/Frank2Hermes/v550/scenario01Complete.txt